 Through transit monitoring and interception, we attack trafficking at the most strategic moment: while it is in the process of occurring and BEFORE exploitation and enslavement.
-Currently, Love Justice has 56 active transit monitoring stations located where trafficking occurs—near important border crossings and transit hubs throughout South Asia and Africa.
+Currently, Love Justice has 65 active transit monitoring stations located where trafficking occurs—near important border crossings and transit hubs.
+Our core work is based in Nepal, India, Bangladesh, South Africa, Zimbabwe, Malawi, Kenya, Uganda, Benin, Tanzania, Sierra Leone, Ghana, Rwanda, Namibia, Cambodia, Mozambique, Lesotho, Alaska, Mexico, Liberia, Zambia, and Burkina Faso.

-When highly trained Love Justice staff notice a sign of trafficking, they stop the suspected trafficker and victim for an interview to determine if trafficking is occurring.
-If they recognize any suspicious behavior, they continue their questioning, separating the suspected victim and trafficker.
+When highly trained Love Justice staff notice a sign of trafficking, they stop the suspected trafficker and potential victim for an interview to determine if trafficking is occurring.
+If they recognize any suspicious behavior, they continue their questioning, separating the individuals involved.

 We have developed a questioning protocol that includes a list of visual red flags our team members look for to identify a potential victim as well as a line of questioning designed to determine if trafficking is taking place.
 Each of our Love Justice transit monitors is trained to identify, question, and assist potential victims.

 Several of the red flags our transit monitors look for include: